alien4cloud/alien4cloud-go-client/examples/create-deploy-app/README.md

 # Create an application from a template and deploy it on a location

-This example program shows how the Alien4Cloud go client can be used to:
+This example shows how the Alien4Cloud go client can be used to:
 * create an application from a template in Alien4Cloud catalog
 * deploy this application on a given location (if no location is specified, the first suited location is selected)
 * while the application is being deployed, display deployment logs